Post–civil rights era in African-American history: 1970s

-On April 8, 1970, the nomination of G. Harrold Carswell to the US Supreme Court was defeated by the US Senate, in part because of his history of racist remarks and actions.
+On April 8, 1970, the nomination of G. Harrold Carswell to the U.S. Supreme Court was defeated by the U.S. Senate, in part because of his history of racist remarks and actions.
 On May 27, 1970, the film Watermelon Man was released, directed by Melvin Van Peebles and starring Godfrey Cambridge.

-In 1971 the release of Sweet Sweetback's Baadasssss Song and Shaft marked the start of Blaxploitation films.
+In 1971, the release of Sweet Sweetback's Baadasssss Song and Shaft marked the start of Blaxploitation films.
 The Blaxploitation genre catered to Black male fantasies surrounding violence, sex, the drug trade, pimping and overcoming "The Man".

 On April 20, 1971, the Supreme Court, in Swann v.
 Charlotte-Mecklenburg Board of Education, upheld busing of students to achieve integration.
+In June 1971, eight African-Americans were found shot dead in a house in Detroit, in the worst mass killing in Detroit's history.
 In December 1971, Jesse Jackson organized Operation PUSH in Chicago.

 In 1972, Shirley Chisholm became the first major-party African-American candidate for President of the United States and the first woman to run for the Democratic presidential nomination.
 In 1976, Black History Month was founded by Professor Carter Woodson and the Association for the Study of Afro-American Life and History.

 In 1972, DJ Kool Herc developed the musical blueprint for what later became hip-hop, later playing live shows for high school-age students in the Bronx, New York City.

 In January 1973, gunmen stormed a house in Washington DC, and drowned four African-American children in bathtubs, and shot and killed two men and a boy.
 The house was occupied by members of the Hanafi Muslim sect, whose leader was in a dispute with the Nation of Islam.
 In 1977 the leader of the Hanafi sect led an armed takeover of 3 buildings in Washington DC, taking 149 hostages, to bring attention to the murder of his family.
 Two people were killed during the incident.